panzi/rust-vpk/README.md

 Rust-VPK
 ========

-A tool to list, check, and unpack VPKv1 and v2 files and to create VPKv1 files.
+A tool to create, list, check, and unpack VPK files files.
-(WIP)

 Under Linux this tool can also be used to mount VPK packages as read-only FUSE filesystem.

+Checking and generating of cryptographic signatures is not supported, since there's no information out there on how to do that.

 Similar to [another tool](https://github.com/panzi/unvpk) I wrote, but this time in Rust instead of C++ (for the fun of it!).